 Also (and this is important), if you look in the photo above, I reckon the diagonal red stripes on the thighs cause an optical illusion that makes said thighs look larger and more powerful than they really are.
 And we all want larger and more powerful-looking thighs…

 Now seems to be the time to buy them (presumably whilst everyone else is looking forward to the summer).
-Wiggle has them on sale as well (30% off what was already a very competitive price).
+Wiggle has them on sale.

 I Loves Gloves